johnbaumann/PicoMemcard/README.md

 Additionally this method does not work on PS2 Memory Cards and Controllers are wired on a different bus.

+## Game ID
+On **PicoMemcard+** you can switch automatically to a virtual memory card based on the game you are playing, without any input, if you are using an Xstation, Unirom or a patched BIOS.

 ## Syncing Changes
 Generally speaking, new data written to PicoMemcard (e.g. when you save) is permanently stored only after a short period of time (due to hardware limitation).
 The on board LED indicates whether all changes have been stored or not, in particular:
 * On Rapsbery Pi Pico the LED will be on when all changes have been saved, off otherwise.